 Students that decide they no longer wish to be enrolled in a course may either “drop” or “withdraw” from the course.
-Drop and withdrawal dates vary by course type: 16 weeks, 8 weeks, etc. A drop is permitted during the first 15percent of the class.
+Drop and withdrawal dates vary by course type: 16 weeks, 8 weeks, etc. A drop is permitted during the first 15 percent of the class.
 Students may receive a refund for a dropped class.
 If a student decides to exit a course between the 15 percent mark until the 60 percent mark it is considered a withdrawal.
 No refunds are granted for withdrawals.
 Students may drop courses online.
-Withdrawing must be done in person at one of the Student Success Centers.
+Withdrawing must be done in person at one of the Enrollment Services offices.

 Can I withdraw from a class online?
 What if it is after the deadline?

 No, students may drop classes online, but cannot withdraw online.
-Because withdrawals may impact financial aid, students must withdraw in the Student Success Center.
+Because withdrawals may impact financial aid, students must withdraw in the Enrollment Services office.

 What if I go to the class and I am not on the roll?

 If you registered for the course, but are not the roll it is likely that you were dropped for non-payment.
 Students that utilize financial aid to pay for courses will be dropped if the financial aid is not awarded by the appropriate payment deadline.
 Remember, applying for financial aid is not the same as being “awarded.”